rjdman/machine-learning/projects/capstone/final_report.md

 I tackled this problem in a number of steps.
 Firstly I performed an exploratory data analysis to determine the underlying characteristics of the data in order to find a robust dataset sample for this exercise.
 The next step was to understand the different transformations available for audio classification.
 Having settled on using melspectograms as a feature, preprocessing the audio and extracting features into train/validation/test sets.
 I selected transfer learning as an approach to classifying audio in order to reduce the training time whilst still capturing more complex features from an image.
 Convolutional Neural Networks typically perform very well in this image classification space.
 Using the higher level bottleneck features obtained from the ResNet50 model, I trained a classification model using a simple Deep Neural Network.

-In search of better performance, I experimented with different elements of the process defined above:

-* Different model architectures
-* Unfreezing layers
-* Hyperparameter selection
-* Further subsampling to find melspectograms of consistent size and transformations in the form of cropping melspectograms images
-* Increased the size of training/test/validation dataset

 Finally, I evaluated the performance of the final model with the test dataset.

 <!--In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section: